loadays/pelican-site/content/pages/talks/vi.md

 Slides
 ------
-will be added after talk
+Will be made available at https://github.com/teranex/talk-vim